ResearchIT/pronto-user-docs/docs/slurm_basics.md

 srun --time=01:00:00 --nodes=1 --cpus-per-task=8 --partition=interactive --pty /usr/bin/bash
 ```

-### I want a GPU!
+### I want a GPU

-Alright calm down, that's pretty easy to do.
-Just add the following line to your existing sbatch script
+Add the following line to your existing sbatch script
 ```
 #SBATCH --gres=gpu:1 #If you just need one gpu, you're done, if you need more you can change the number
 #SBATCH --partition=gpu #specify the gpu partition
 ```

 ### I want a specific type of GPU

 To see the available types of GPUs, you can run this: